The best hotels in Marigot Bay

 If you're in Marigot Bay for more than 3 nights, budget one day for Castries market near the harbor. the stalls on Jeremie Street near the clocktower sell spices, rum, and local crafts at a fraction of the resort gift shop prices.
 Another day should go south: the Sulphur Springs drive-in volcano near Soufriere, then a swim at the Toraille Waterfall on the way back.
 Your hotel can arrange a driver for around $120-150 for the full day.

-Marigot Bay's best neighborhoods
+Marigot Bay's best hotel regions

 Start with the Marina Village if you want to be on the water without paying Soufriere luxury prices.
 The Hillside properties are genuinely good value, but you'll be relying on the free ferry or a water taxi for everything.